copsTvFan/cops-episode-guide/guide.md

 - A suspect turns a small problem into a huge one when he decides to run.
 - A defiant woman reveals her misdeeds and puts her marriage at risk.
-- Deputies investigate a suspicious female, but it’s her friend that ends up in cuffs.
+- Deputies investigate a suspicious female, but it's her friend that ends up in cuffs.

 ## S30E08